Reindeer herding: Sweden

 In Sweden, reindeer herding is practised almost everywhere in the provinces of Norrbotten, Västerbotten, and Jämtland, and in parts of the provinces of Dalarna, Västernorrland, and Gävleborg.
 The herding area stretches from the border with Finland to the province of Dalarna, covering an area of 226 000 km2 about 55% of Sweden.

 Reindeer herding employs about 2,500 people in Sweden and the number of reindeer owners is a total of about 4,600 people.
 According to figures from 2005, 77% of the country's reindeer are owned by men.

 The Sámi village (Sámi: siida, Swedish: sameby), the structural unit of Sámi reindeer herding in Sweden, is divided into 51 Sámi reindeer herding villages which are both economic associations and geographical areas.
 Of those are 33 mountain and 10 forest Sámi reindeer herding villages, and eight concession Sámi reindeer herding villages.

 Contemporary reindeer husbandry is regulated by the Swedish reindeer husbandry act.
 According to this Act, the right to pursue reindeer herding only belongs to the Sámi people.
 Only a person who is member of Sámi reindeer herding village (Sameby) has reindeer herding rights, in other words, may engage in reindeer husbandry in the Sámi reindeer herding village to which she/he belongs.
 The only exception are concession villages, as they engage in reindeer husbandry with special permission from the County Administrative Board (in Swedish: Länsstyrelsen).
 The reindeer in the concession villages are owned by non-Sámi who also often own the land on which their reindeer graze.
 However, according to the Reindeer Husbandry Act, the actual reindeer herding in a concession village must be conducted by a Sámi.
 A reindeer owner in a concession village is not allowed to own more than 30 reindeer.
+Concession villages exist only in the Torne Valley, the border region with Finland.